PAPRIKA (2006) - ANIME REVIEW & ANALYSIS

 Cast/Voices: Megumi Hayashibara, Tôro Furuya, Kôichi Yamadera, Katsunosuke Hori

 Depending on what you are after, Paprika might be the anime of your dreams or your worst nightmare.
-It is the perfect film for fans of outlandish imagery, dense storytelling and challenging plots.
+It is the perfect film for fans of outlandish imagery, dense storytelling, and challenging plots.
 It might not be as palatable for the Ghibli crowds though.
-If you’re looking for accessible popcorn entertainment, approach this with caution.
+If you’re looking for accessible popcorn entertainment, approach Paprika with caution.

 Both nightmarish visions and fairy-tale family fun has its charm of course.
-There is really no sense in comparing the two.
-Nonetheless, Paprika was an international success on a par with most Ghibli films.
-No matter your preference it is downright impossible to not feel a tingle in your curiosity bone as the mesmerizing images start to flow.
+There is no sense really in comparing the two.
+Paprika was an international success on a par with most Ghibli films.
+No matter your preference it is downright impossible not to feel a tingle in your curiosity bone when the mesmerizing images start to flow.

-When first watching Paprika, the story is both a blessing and a hurdle.
+Paprika's story is both a blessing and a hurdle.
 The amount of layers and details make for a depth most anime makers dare not dream about achieving.
 On the other hand, it might lead to more head scratching than enjoyment.
-First time around it is recommended to lean back and just let the movie madness wash over you like a tidal wave brimful of jellyfish in the shape of gelatinous clocks.

 Simply put, the story is about a company who has developed a device for supervising and sharing dreams.
 One of these devices has a «malfunction» that lets the wearer invade anyone’s dreams.
-The person whose dream is entered experiences a temporal loss of sanity.
+The person whose dream is entered, experiences a temporary loss of sanity.

-The dream invasion device is stolen by a thief who uses it to control the dreams of Tokyo’s entire population.
+Then, all hell breaks loose when the dream invasion device is stolen.
+Somehow the thief is able to use it to control the dreams of Tokyo’s entire population.
 As the thief develops his skills, he learns to fuse the dreamworlds with reality, which in turn endangers the entire planet.
-What started as a surreal dream, evolves into a monster scenario akin to Godzilla wreaking havoc in the streets of Tokyo.

 Paprika expanded the horizons of anime filmmaking with exploration of the human psyche at its core.
 It questions the relation between subconscious and conscious dreams.
 Likewise, it also comments on the reliance of understandable narratives in our daily lives.

-It presents itself as the polar opposite of logical reason, yet possessing indefinite depth beneath the surface.
-The success of the film is proof that reason and logic is not always needed to communicate.
-In fact, the message might even be strengthened by forcing the mind of the spectator to expand beyond the expected.
+It presents itself as the polar opposite of logical reasoning, yet possessing indefinite depth beneath the surface.
+The success of the film is proof that reason and logic are not always needed to communicate.
+In fact, its message might even be strengthened by forcing the mind of the spectator to expand beyond the expected.

-On a more personal level the removing of boundaries between dreams and reality raises questions about human desires.
-When dreams become reality and reality become dreams, do we really welcome the changes in our lives, or are daydreams simply a way to distance ourselves from everyday hardship.
+Removing the boundaries between dreams and reality raises questions about human desires.
+When dreams become reality and reality become dreams, do we really welcome the changes in our lives?
+Or, are daydreams simply a way to distance ourselves from everyday hardship?

 When the detective’s dreams first invade his life, it is far from a pleasant experience.
-Not until he comes to terms with his inner self does his outer reality seem to fall into place.
-For most people dreams are perhaps nothing more than just that… Dreams.
+Only when he comes to terms with his inner self does his outer reality seem to fall into place.
+For many, dreams might be nothing more than just that… Dreams.
 They serve the purpose of distraction, by teasing our imagination.

 Paprika probably requires a few rounds before sinking in, but its many layers are one of its core strengths.
 Taking this trip is like falling down the rabbit hole in Alice in Wonderland, only to land inside one of the nightmarish dream sequences in Akira.